 Avian Influenza viruses appear to circulate in waterfowl (ducks, geese and swan) throughout the world.
 Waterfowl generally carry the virus without themselves being diseased.
-Fortunately, the waterfowl that are the normal hosts of Avian Influenza virus, and have spread the highly pathogenic H5N1 virus across Asia and Europe, do not migrate to Australia.
+Fortunately, the waterfowl that are the normal hosts of Avian Influenza virus, and have spread the highly pathogenic avian influenza (HPAI) virus across Asia and Europe, do not migrate to Australia.
 The wading birds that migrate to Australia are not the normal hosts or spreaders of the disease.
+However, the risk that a locally circulating LPAI strain will become a virulent HPAI strain remains.
 Australia's strict biosecurity measures are also aimed at preventing the disease being transported to Australia by means other than wild birds.

 Is HPAI present in Australia?

 From time to time, less virulent strains of Avian Influenza virus, known as Low Pathogenic Avian Influenza (LPAI) viruses are detected in wild birds in Australia.

 These generally harmless Avian Influenza viruses occur worldwide, wherever there are wild waterfowl (ducks, geese and swans).

 Outbreaks in domestic birds of the more virulent Highly Pathogenic Avian Influenza (HPAI) do occur very occasionally and require emergency responses by government and industry.
 Surveillance is conducted continually in Tasmania and across Australia of both wild and domesticated birds, to ensure risk assessments are up to date.